Orange textured background

 Things worth knowing

-• The hash encodes the full 88-bit presence bitmap, not just the detected font names.
+• The hash encodes the full presence bitmap, not just the detected font names.
 Two devices with different installed font sets but the same count of detected fonts will produce different hashes.

 • Firefox resistFingerprinting does not interfere with offsetWidth/offsetHeight of hidden spans.
 The signal returns normal even when resistFingerprinting is active.